 'I hid my litter picker in my suitcase'

-A grandmother who had a quadruple heart bypass has said litter picking has become her "number one hobby".
+A grandmother who had a quadruple heart bypass has told how she is obsessed with litter picking.

 Jenny I'Anson, 73, of Hinckley, Leicestershire, said she can spend up to five hours a day clearing rubbish and she even takes her litter picker with her on holiday.

-"I hid my litter picker in my suitcase, unknown to my husband," she said.

-"You cannot walk past rubbish.
-It can be a bit of a pain sometimes but you know you have to do it.

-"My husband does say to me, 'I wish you could womble more at home'."
+"My husband does say to me, 'I wish you could womble more at home'," she said.

 Wombles is a reference to the children's television programme about a group of long-nosed creatures who liked to tidy up Wimbledon Common.